Nore5515/Nore5515/README.md

 I'm a software engineer interested in backend design, cybersecurity and game design.

-Let me know if you need a programmer for a hackathon/game jam!

 <!--
 **Nore5515/Nore5515** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.